brightly-salty/qbcanon/literature/european.md

 - The party is called a satanic sabbath.
 - Everyone is happy?

+### Norway

+#### Henrik Ibsen

+The Enemy of the People

+A Doll's House

+Hedda Gabler

+Peer Gynt

+Ghosts

 ### Russia

 #### Anton Chekhov

+The Seagull

+The Cherry Orchard

+Uncle Vanya

+Three Sisters

 The Lady with the Dog